Meettya/dendrite/README.md

 Dendrite was designed as CommonJS module (and now ES6 as well) for node.js.
 All modern futures are supported from node v0.12, so no additional requirements needed.

 For browser usage Dendrite was build as stand-alone file (see [build/dendrite.js](https://github.com/Meettya/dendrite/blob/master/build/dendrite.js) or [build/dendrite.min.js](https://github.com/Meettya/dendrite/blob/master/build/dendrite.min.js) ).
-For use all modern future in modern browser it will be resolved `setImmediate` dependency, for other browsers may be needed resolve `Symbol, Map, WeakMap` with [babel-polyfill](http://babeljs.io/docs/usage/polyfill/) or [core-js](https://github.com/zloirock/core-js) or another es-6 shim.
+All futures are supported in modern browser as is, for other browsers may be needed resolve `Symbol, Map, WeakMap` with [babel-polyfill](http://babeljs.io/docs/usage/polyfill/) or [core-js](https://github.com/zloirock/core-js) or another es-6 shim.

 ## Description: